Lizzo Claps Back At Body Shamers In TikTok Workout Video

 Lizzo also called out people who judge others’ health by the way their body looks and their personal choices about food and exercise.

-“So next time you want to come to somebody and judge them, whether they drink kale smoothies or eat McDonald’s or work out or not work out, how about you look at your own f**king self and worry about your own g*dd**n body.”
+“So next time you want to come to somebody and judge them, whether they drink kale smoothies or eat McDonald’s, or work out or not work out, how about you look at your own f*cking self and worry about your own god damn body.”

 @lizzo

-This is hardly the first time that Lizzo has had some choice words for body-shamers.
+This is hardly the first time that Lizzo has had some choice words for body shamers.
 Lizzo is well-known for her responses to trolls that have something to say about her body, including one troll who said she was only famous because of the obesity epidemic.

 Lizzo is supremely confident about her body, and she’s always working to change the way that people think about and talk about women with larger bodies.

 In a 2019 interview with Glamour, Lizzo talked about how she hates it when people call her “brave” for posting pics that flaunt her body or for wearing sexy outfits.
-She pointed out that people don’t call thin, white actresses brave for flaunting their bodies or wearing whatever they want, and that’s she’s not brave for doing it either.
+She pointed out that people don’t call thin, white actresses brave for flaunting their bodies or wearing whatever they want, and that she’s not brave for doing it either.
 The signer said she flaunts her body because she thinks it’s beautiful.

 Lizzo also told Glamour that she doesn’t understand why people are confused by her confidence.
 She insisted that it’s not odd for a plus-size woman to love her body, it’s just not what society expects because plus-size women are rarely shown loving their bodies.

-Lizzo’s working to change that one Instagram post or TikTok workout video at a time.
+Lizzo is working to change that one Instagram post or TikTok workout video at a time.